In AnQiCMS front-end template, dynamically display the document content title: Loop and Application of ContentTitles

 When using AnQiCMS for website content operation, we often need to provide users with a better reading experience and navigation convenience.
-One very practical feature is the automatic generation of the article table of contents (Table of Contents).
-AnQiCMS has given this aspect a lot of consideration, as it can automatically extract the titles from the document content and present them inContentTitlesThe form provided to the front-end template.
-Today, let's delve into how to loop and display these in your AnQiCMS front-end template.ContentTitles.
+One very practical feature is the automatic generation of an article table of contents (Table of Contents).
+AnQiCMS has given this aspect a lot of thought, as it can automatically extract titles from the document content and present them asContentTitlesThe form is provided for use in the front-end template.
+Today, let's delve deeper into how to loop and display these in your AnQiCMS front-end template.ContentTitles.

-First, let's be clearContentTitlesWhat is it.When you edit document content in the AnQiCMS background, you usually use H1, H2, H3, and other title tags to organize the article structure.ContentTitles.
-It is not a fixed field of the article, but is dynamically generated based on the content of the article.
+First, let us make it clearContentTitlesWhat is it.
+When you edit document content in the AnQiCMS backend, you will usually use H1, H2, H3 and other title tags to organize the article structure.AnQiCMS is very smart in automatically parsing and collecting the titles in these contents, generating a list that includes all hierarchical titles, which isContentTitlesIt is not a fixed field of the article, but is dynamically generated according to the content of the article.

-• LevelEnglish level of the title, the smaller the number, the higher the level (for example,h1its Level is 1,h2The Level is 2).
+• Level: The level of the title, the smaller the number, the higher the level (for example,)h1is Level 1,h2The Level is 2).

-• Prefix: If the title has a prefix (such as “1.1 AnQiCMS Introduction”), it will include “1.1”.
+• PrefixIf the title has a serial number prefix (e.g., “1.1 AnQiCMS Introduction”), it will include “1.1”.

-How to get ContentTitles data source
+How to obtain the ContentTitles data source

-In the AnQiCMS front-end template, to obtainContentTitlesWe need to usearchiveDetailLabel.
-This label is specifically used to retrieve detailed information about the current document.
+In the AnQiCMS front-end template, you need to obtainContentTitlesdata, we need to usearchiveDetailThe tag is used to obtain detailed information about the current document.

 {% archiveDetail contentTitles with name="ContentTitles" %}